 Palacio de San Carlos

-With its adorable Italian-style facade, which has had various names since its birth in 1792, this latest version you see opened as...
+The Teatro Colón, with its adorable Italian-style facade, has had various names since its birth in 1792; this latest version opened as...

 This two-floor museum is run by military guys in fatigues, and may be interesting to some for its playful models sporting the history of...